sarahrajabazdeh/HadoopTweetSentiment/README.md

 # HadoopTweetSentiment
+Step Zero:
-Data Loading: We loaded the Sentiment140 dataset, assumed to be in CSV format, into a PySpark DataFrame.
+1- Data Loading: We loaded the Sentiment140 dataset, assumed to be in CSV format, into a PySpark DataFrame.

-Data Exploration: We checked the DataFrame's schema and displayed the first few rows of data to understand its structure and content.
+2- Data Exploration: We checked the DataFrame's schema and displayed the first few rows of data to understand its structure and content.

  Statistical Analysis:

 a.
 Average Tweet Length: Calculated the average length of tweets in the dataset.